amir-roshan/amir-roshan/README.md

 ## 👋 About Me

 Hello!
-I'm **Amir Roshan**, an international student pursuing CST flex after CSC.
-I am passionate about full-stack development, game development, and continuous self-improvement.
-I aim to specialize in Node.js, Express, MongoDB, and React, and I also have a keen interest in computer graphics and game development.

-## 💼 Professional Goals

-- 📈 Become a full-stack developer specializing in **Node.js**, **Express**, **MongoDB**, and **React** within the next two years.
-- 🎮 Achieve a professional level in game development and computer graphics within six years.
-- 🌐 Expand my knowledge about data structures and algorithms.
+I'm **Amir Roshan**, a passionate and curious developer with a strong interest in full-stack development and game development.
+My journey began with learning C# for Unity to create games, then I delved into JavaScript for building simpler web applications.
+I also gained proficiency in Java through my college studies.
+Currently, I aim to specialize in Node.js, Express, MongoDB, and React.

 ## 🚀 Skills and Technologies